 The thing is, the real thing is a million times better.
 Sure, chopping and caramelizing a giant pile of onions does require a little more effort and lots more patience… but the payoff at the end is utterly worth it.
 It is to the instant soup dip as real mac n’ cheese is to the orange-coloured stuff in a box.

 The reward for your hard work and patience is a beautiful bowl of dip that’s creamy, slightly tangy, with a deep and slightly sweet caramelized onion flavour.
 It also has a little secret… the usual sour cream has been replaced with non-fat Greek yogurt.
 Same thick, creamy texture, only without the fat (and none of those extra things they add to non-fat sour cream, either).

 Living in a Greek neighbourhood, it’s always been relatively easy to find a good-quality Greek yogurt, but lately it’s gotten even easier thanks to the explosion of mass-market brands hitting the supermarket shelves.
-For this dip, I used Oikos by Danone, which is available in any of the major supermarkets… honestly, their non-fat yogurt is so rich and creamy, you’d never believe it’s fat-free!
+It’s pretty magical stuff… because it’s so much thicker than regular yogurt, you can get a rich and creamy texture even when you’re using the non-fat kind.

 And let me tell you, the yogurt is utterly perfect in this dip.
 It adds a little tangy note that plays up the sweetness of the onions, and a rich creaminess that makes this dip feel like a guilty treat even though it’s actually not bad for you at all.
 Pair it with veggie sticks for a healthy snack, or serve it up with chips for game night.

 No sir, this definitely ain’t your momma’s onion soup dip.
 Your chips (or veggie sticks) won’t know what hit ’em!